 The decision whether to report sexual violence to University officials and/or police is a personal and individual decision.
 University personnel can assist you in contacting law enforcement officials if you choose to do so.
 By calling law enforcement, you are reporting the crime that was committed against you and seeking police assistance.

-In addition to bringing charges in criminal or civil court, you may also seek recourse through the university disciplinary process if the accused is a student by contacting MTSU Judicial Affairs, 615-898-2750.
+In addition to bringing charges in criminal or civil court, you may also seek recourse through the university disciplinary process if the accused is a student by contacting the MTSU Office of Student Conduct, 615-898-2750.
 For more information about this process, refer to Policy 540 Student Disciplinary Rules.

 Sexual violence incidents can be reported to the Title IX Coordinator.
 This will result in an investigation being opened pursuant to Policy 27 Misconduct, Discrimination, and Harassment Based on Sex (including pregnancy, sexual orientation, and gender/identity/expression).